Wonik-Studios/wc4-core/README.md

 # wc4-core

+This README will only contain usage instructions for WC4.
+To view the actual project vision, please visit https://wonik.tech/project/wc4.

 WC4 which is short for Wonik Connect 4 Is a complex minimax algorithm that decides the best moves in the classical game Connect 4.
 Refer to the full introduction & showcase available on https://wonik.tech/project/wc4

 # Usage Instructions